 To find out more about how you can support training and networking for local journalists through an ONA Local group near you, contact Jessica Strelitz at email@example.com.

-Special thanks to John S. and James L. Knight Foundation for its generous support of ONA Local.
+Special thanks to John S. and James L. Knight Foundation and Microsoft for its generous support of ONA Local.

 Parse.ly, Facebook, Google News Initiative, The Christian Science Monitor, Northeastern University, Medill News Service, National Association of Broadcasters, Native American Journalists Association, National Association of Hispanic Journalists, National Association of Black Journalists, The Association of LGBTQ Journalists, Society for News Design, Society of Professional Journalists, National Press Club, Denver Press Club, Social News Desk, Community Impact, Hearken, Trendkite, ASNE, Donald W. Reynolds Journalism Institute, OwnLocal, data.world, APME/GateHouse, SpokenLayer Tito’s Vodka, Austin American-Statesman, GateHouse, PublicSource, Solutions Journalism Network, Hacks/Hackers, Pen & Pencil Club (Philadelphia), General Assembly